 Of course, no cruise ship can exist without a massive pool deck.
 The Liberty of the Seas doesn’t disappoint.
 The ship provides separate pool areas for kids and adults, both on Deck 11.
 At the aft is the kiddie pool and splash park.
 There are even separate hot tubs for the parents to relax while the kids burn off energy on the slides.
 Note: these hot tubs close at 7 pm.

 Forward is the adults pool area.
 The pool is on Deck 11, but the seating area extends up to Deck 12, where I took these photos.
 You’ll find three more hut tubs in this area.
 At the center of the pool is a giant TV.
 RCCL wisely uses this to broadcast movies and sporting events throughout the day.
+That way fans can bet on sites such as https://slot27.id/ while watching their sport.
 I have to say, I really enjoyed relaxing in one of the tubs while catching football on the big screen.
 And of course, enjoy more booze (for a fee) at the pool bar.

 As the second photo shows, the hot tubs do get crowded.
 If you don’t mind a late soak, things usually start clearing out about 9:30 pm.
 Or, get there really early.
 The tubs typically open at 7 am, I believe.
 In general, I have to say the pool seems kind of small for a ship that holds nearly 5,000 people.
 Cool weather kept the crowds manageable, but I can imagine the overcrowding on a sunny day.